Milliemonster/Capstone2/Readme.md

 Images were downsampled to 100 x 100 x 3 and preprocessed using the Xception preprocessor.
 Images were split into a train (487 images), test (138 images) and holdout set (65 images).
 Training data was augmented using shear, zoom, width shift and height shift of 0.2 and horizontal and vertical flips as available transformations.

-### Results
+### Results and Conclusions

 The final model was run for 10 epochs using 6400 generated images in each epoch.
-With the best set of weights, the balanced accuracy score on the holdout images was 95%.
+With the best set of weights, the balanced accuracy score on the validation set was 96% and on the holdout images was 95%.

 Taking a look at places where the model missed, I believe it's most likely that this model is basing predictions on color and large features such as spots.
 This would make sense given that the model isn't very deep and the images needed to be heavily downsampled.

 Possible misses based on color: